neemanachok29/botts/README.md

 Learn More
 You can learn more in the Create React App documentation.

-To learn React, check out the React documentation.
+To learn React, check out the React documentation